confluentinc/demo-trust/demo.md

     > You only see one environment right now because of the permissions Priya has.
 In the real world, these would be called things like Development, Staging, and Production.
 Priya has the power to manage this environment, so let's create a cluster.

-## Bring Your Own Key
+## Private Networking and Bring Your Own Key

-1. Go to "Add cluster" to show BYOK option.
-Cancel and select `trust-demo` dedicated cluster.
+1. Go to "Add cluster" and select AWS to show netowrking and BYOK.

-    > Confluent Cloud allows you to bring your own encryption key if you're the kind of company that likes more control over your security posture.
+    > Because data is encrypted in transit, "Internet" is a great option for most production use cases.
+But if your organization you're the kind of company that likes more control over your security posture, you can take advantage of other more isolated networking options.

+    > In addition, Confluent Cloud allows you to bring your own encryption key if you want full control.

     > For now, let's go back to the cluster that's already running.